danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 Once the PL design was ready, HDL code could be generated.
 The device target was set as "Zedboard and FMCOMMS2/3/4" and the "Receive and transmit path" reference design selected. #footnote([Vivado expected a version of the Zedboard board file that was not present.
 This required the manual modification of an existing board file before the design could be generated.])
 The target interface was configured according to @HDL-Coder-interface.
 Most signals were automatically assigned to the interface of the reference design, however the control signals required manual assignment.

 The FMCOMMS2 and FMCOMMS3 are based on the AD9361 and AD9363 respectively.
 These have two channel transmit and recieve, wheras the FMCOMMS4 with its AD9364 only has single channel receive.
 The controller block is common across all three devices, however in the case of the FMCOMMS4, these extra channel interfaces are nonfunctional.
-For this reason, there are two Rx channels defined within the block design, with the second channel tied to "0".
+For this reason, there are two receive (Rx) channels defined within the block design, with the second channel tied to "0".

 All of the interface ports for the design are shown in @HDL-Coder-interface.